lfit/releng-ci-workshop/README.rst

 - [ ] Replace 'sandbox' names with 'workshop' since sandbox was just a placeholder
 - [ ] Setup OpenLDAP over SSL by default
-- [ ] Collapse environment config into single file and add lots of comments, so users don't need to track down the correct file
 - [ ] Make things more configurable.
 There are a lot of hardcoded names in Groovy scripts which could be pulled from environment variables
+- [x] Collapse environment config into single file and add lots of comments, so users don't need to track down the correct file

 Nexus:
+- [ ] Configure Nexus to use LDAP (admin/admin123, or LDAP)
-- [ ] Setup and configure Nexus
+- [x] Setup and configure Nexus
+  - [x] Create 'logs' Nexus site repo.

 Gerrit:
 - [ ] Remove postgres container configuration and replace with MariaDB